benthecoder/blog/posts/donelist.md

 An important factor to building this habit is by making it easy.

-I discovered an extension for [Obsidian](https://www.raycast.com/KevinBatdorf/obsidian) for Raycast that has a command for [appending to daily note](https://github.com/KevinBatdorf/obsidian-raycast#daily-note).
+I discovered a [Raycast](https://www.raycast.com/) [extension](https://www.raycast.com/KevinBatdorf/obsidian) for [Obsidian](https://obsidian.md/about) for Raycast that has a command for [appending to daily note](https://github.com/KevinBatdorf/obsidian-raycast#daily-note).

 This makes capturing my completed tasks, TILs, and thoughts super convenient.

-I'm going to start building a habit to do this, so it becomes second nature.
+And also gives me an opportunity to finally start using Obsidian.